-- Employability skills workshops

-- Academic literacy skills workshops

-- Research skills workshops
+- Academic literacy skills workshops - Research skills workshops

-The Academic Senate has the delegated responsibility to maintain appropriate policies & procedures around higher education governance. https://www.ubss.edu.au/media/4613/as-membership-march-2023.pdf
+The Academic Senate has the delegated responsibility to maintain appropriate policies & procedures around higher education governance.

-The Deputy Vice Chancellor maintains responsibility for all operational matters at UBSS.
+The Deputy Vice Chancellor (and CEO) maintains responsibility for all operational matters at UBSS.

-The Chair of the Academic Senate (Emeritus Professor Greg Whateley) provides Senate updates at all Board of Directors meetings.
+The Chair of the Academic Senate (Emeritus Professor Jim Mienczakowski) provides Senate updates for all Board of Directors meetings via the Executive Dean, Professor Ashok Chanda.